danriti/moleskine/python-line-profiling/README.md

 the `sleep` function.

-Taking it all in, `line_profiler` enables you to surgically step through your programs and get fast and actionable profiling information all by just adding a simple decorator.
-Not only is the `line_profiler` easy to use, but it's information is easy to digest and this allows developers to react and diagnose performance problems with improved accuracy.
+Taking it all in, `line_profiler` enables you to surgically step through your code and get fast and actionable profiling information all by just adding a simple decorator.
+Not only is the `line_profiler` easy to use, but it's profiling information is easy to digest and will empower developers to react and diagnose performance problems with improved accuracy.

 [1]: http://docs.python.org/2/library/profile.html#module-cProfile
 [2]: http://en.wikipedia.org/wiki/Profiling_(computer_programming)